andrew/ultimate-awesome/README.md

 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.
 - [awesome-cryptos](https://github.com/oneforalone/awesome-cryptos) - Resources for a better understanding in cryptos.
 - [awesome-cloudflare](https://github.com/OshekharO/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.
+- [awesome-funny-programming-music](https://github.com/oswwwaldotc/awesome-funny-programming-music) - Listen to this when you are programming 🎶.
 - [awesome-boilerplate](https://github.com/OzanAkdal/awesome-boilerplate) - 🎉 A curated list of awesome project boilerplates.
 - [awesome-macos](https://github.com/paikwiki/awesome-macos) - My app list for macOS.
 - [awesome-webtools](https://github.com/pascalwengerter/awesome-webtools) - A collection of neat and small helpers I use for creating stuff online.